masterk63/memcached/README.md

 ## Testing

-For execute the test just run:
+For execute the tests just run:

      $ yarn test